JasianJ/Todo-List/README.md

 # Todo-List
-Simple example Todo list with javascript (NO DB)
+Simple example Todo list with javascript and jQuery